Last month a single 61 character tweet (12 words as a matter of fact) caused the S&P 500 to drop $136 Billion in mere minutes.

 She went on to say that over the next few days users would begin to see Tweets “personalized to their interests and preferences” appear in their content stream, delivering on earlier promises that the search and new aggregation giant would move toward more personalization of content for its users.

 [An interesting side note is that the title of Mayer’s blog post “@Yahoo delivers #bestoftheweb” is really not very tweetable.
 Oops.
 To start a tweet with a Twitter name is a mistake unless you are talking ‘at’ that person/account.
-It will not appear as normal tweet.]
+It will not appear as a normal tweet.]

 Yahoo’s big search competitor, Google wasn’t able to keep its former relationship with the microblogging giant.
 Twitter results disappeared from Google some time back, making this an quite a win for Yahoo.